 Year 2: The Incarnation, New Testament , Early Church, & Early Medieval

-As the Church grows we follow the Christian missionary movements beyond Rome, to the lands of the Germans, Britains, the Celts, Franks, the age of the Vikings, and the Great Schism.
+As the Church grows we follow the Christian missionary movements beyond Rome, to the lands of the Germans, the Britains, the Celts, the Franks, and through the age of the Vikings.
 Throughout the upheaval of these events, the Church springs forward, converting and creating new nations - replacing the Roman Empire with the Holy Roman Empire.

 Year 2 includes seven chronological units.